 Best gifts for ASD children

 Here are some recommended sensory toys for children with ASD.
 The gift ideas are grouped based on the specific sensory needs of a child.
 And what’s convenient is finding these children´s toys online.

 This super chew product from Chewy Tubes is a delightful oral motor toy specifically designed to provide positive oral stimulation.
 The product comes with a closed-loop handle that can easily be grasped by children.
 The bitable stem of the super chew has a rough-textured surface to ensure that the oral sensory needs of a child are satisfied.
 This toy can be purchased for $5.81 at Amazon.com.

 Montessori Scent Boxes/Smelling Bottles from Pink Montessori

-This product features two wooden trays with six wooden cylinder boxes in each tray.
-These sensory items are intended to improve the olfactory senses of children, and calm children with olfactory sensory needs.
+This product features two wooden trays with six-cylinder boxes.
+These sensory items are intended to improve the olfactory senses of children and calm children with olfactory sensory needs.
 The cylinder boxes have removable lids that facilitate the placement of different scents.
 This product is available at Amazon.com for $34.00.